AnirudhVasudev47/Portfolio/DEPLOYMENT.md

 ### Step 1: Set Up Your PostgreSQL Database

-1. Sign up for a free account at [Neon](https://neon.tech) or any similar PostgreSQL provider
+1. Sign up for a free account at [Neon](https://neon.tech) or similar PostgreSQL provider
 2. Create a new project in the dashboard
 3. Create a new database for your portfolio
-4. Find and copy your connection string from the dashboard (typically looks like `postgresql://username:password@hostname:port/database`)
+4. Copy your connection string (typically looks like `postgresql://username:password@hostname:port/database?sslmode=require`)
-5. Make sure the connection string includes SSL parameters if required by your provider
+5. **Important:** Make sure your connection string includes `?sslmode=require` at the end

 ### Step 2: Import Your Project to Vercel